Please feel free to join us on Facebook! Just click on the small “f” at the top and bottom of each page. Keep track of museum happenings by liking us!

 “RFM” in maritime signal flags!

 Lee Langston-Harrison, a veteran museum professional with forty years experience in the field, arrived in the office on Monday, January 23rd with the fierce winds coming up the coast in one of our many winter storms.
-Langston-Harrison, nick-named “Hurricane Lee” by the town council and employees of Culpeper, VA, has moved to Reedville to set up housekeeping and her office… she’s rarin’ to go, and welcomes one and all to stop by for a visit.
+Langston-Harrison has moved to Reedville to set up housekeeping and her office… she’s rarin’ to go, and welcomes one and all to stop by for a visit.

 Museum Receives $12,000 Grant

-The museum will use the funds to repair and equip the 1911 skipjack, the Claud W. Somers, and ready her to pass upgraded U.S. Coast Guard certification.
-Shawn Hall, the museum director, says this would permit the sailing vessel to carry up to 16 passengers, in addition to her all-volunteer Captain and crew, and to serve as a sea-going platform for a variety of education modules.
+The museum used the funds to repair and equip the 1911 skipjack, the Claud W. Somers, and readied her to pass upgraded U.S. Coast Guard certification.
+Shawn Hall, the former museum director, stated that this would permit the sailing vessel to carry up to 15 passengers, in addition to her all-volunteer Captain and crew, and to serve as a sea-going platform for a variety of education modules.
 “It is a tremendous opportunity for the museum to have the Somers back in full service and at the same time, expand our educational programs.
 We are deeply appreciative of the support from the Dominion Foundation” says Hall.

 The Somers, listed on the National Register of Historic Sites, will enhance the museum’s public education programs that include the heritage of Chesapeake watermen and their boats, the history of the oyster, crab and menhaden fisheries and the biology and ecosystem of these important species.
 Captain Gerhard Straub is excited that the Somers will provide the public (visitors, school groups and private charters) with not only an exciting tour on the Bay but also hands-on skills and experience.
 The museum’s education committee chair, Dr. Kim Schmidt, says “The Dominion grant will enable us to promote environmental stewardship by presenting lessons from the past, inspiring an appreciation of the watermen and the Bay and motivating the public to respect and protect both.”